6.07 Financial Aid

 I need to purchase a computer.
 Are there financial aid funds available for this expense?
 Students may borrow up to $2,500 in additional unsubsidized loans to purchase a computer, printer & software for school.
 A receipt of the computer purchase must be provided to the Financial Aid Office.
 Students interested in this option should speak with a financial aid staff member prior to the purchase.
 Note: requests for additional funding are limited to one such purchase increase during tenure at HMS.

 I am planning to take an additional academic year.
 How does this decision affect my financial aid package?
 Students who extend their program beyond the traditional 4-year curriculum at HMS ordinarily are charged 4 consecutive years of full tuition and charged a facilities fee for their fifth year.
-Students are eligible to apply for financial aid during their fifth year.
+Students are eligible to apply for financial aid during their fifth year; this aid is in the form of loans only for students entering HMS in August 2014 or later..
 A student’s fifth-year budget is much lower since a reduced facilities fee charge replaces tuition.
 Living expenses mirror the fourth-year budget.
 Students are required to speak with their financial aid officer to discuss how taking a fifth year will impact their specific financial aid package and overall debt.

 What happens to my financial aid if I take a Leave of Absence (LOA)?
 If a student takes a leave of absence after the semester has begun, tuition and housing charges may be prorated based upon when the student ceases enrollment at HMS.
 The Financial Aid Office will revise the standard budget to reflect adjustments to tuition and housing charges as well as prorations to other costs, and will calculate an adjusted award.
 Students must contact the Financial Aid Office to set up a mandatory loan exit interview counseling session.
 For more information on how a leave of absence impacts a student’s financial aid package, please see the Financial Aid Guidebook.